civetweb/civetweb/docs/UserManual.md

 the server after this time.
 The default is "no timeout", so scripts may run or block for undefined time.

+### cgi\_buffering `yes`
+Allow buffering response of CGI program before sending to the client.
+When buffering is enabled content created by CGI scripts is collected in a buffer and forwarded to the client in larger blocks, improving efficiency.
+If partial content has to be sent to the client, try setting `cgi_buffering` to `no`, `allow_sendfile_call` to `no` and `tcp_nodelay` to `1`.
+This will cost some performance, but not guarantee there is no buffering between CGI program and client code, since intermediate proxies or browsers may also buffer data.

 ### decode\_query\_string `no`
 URL decode all query strings in the server.
 If you set this option to `yes`, all callbacks and scripts will only see the already